Friday, October 31, 2008

 4 tsp non-dairy milk

-1 tablespoon unsweetened cocoa (or carob) powder
+1 tablespoon dark unsweetened cocoa powder

 1 tablespoon maple syrup